syncfusion/smart-ai-samples/blazor/README.md

 ### File Manager

-The **Syncfusion Blazor File Manager** introduces AI-enhanced samples like **Smart File Management** and **Tag Search** to streamline file organization and retrieval.
+The **Syncfusion Blazor File Manager** introduces AI-powered samples like **Smart File Management** and **Tag Search** to streamline file organization and retrieval.
 With capabilities such as Smart Search, Content Summarization, and AI-assisted tagging, managing files becomes more intuitive and efficient.

 #### Smart File Management